Frequently Asked Questions

 If you can't find the answer you're looking for about fees and funding for your undergraduate degree, check out our frequently asked questions.
 Alternatively, you can contact our Enquiry Team who will be able to help: email@example.com

 Students who do not choose to pay the full charge in advance are required to set up one of the following payment plans for the balance.
-Again, the initial payment and the payment plan should be set up using the online accommodation payment facility.
+Again, the initial payment and the payment plan should be set up using the online accommodation payment facility, or if you are an international student you should contact the finance office to set up the plan before arrival.

-You can pay the instalments either by Direct Debit, Credit/Debit card or by post-dated cheque.
+You should pay the instalments by Credit/Debit card.

 N.B.
 PGCE students who are in receipt of a Training Bursary can apply to pay by monthly instalments from their Training Bursary.